 - A Color Suit.
 Like packing for a trip, it’s more effective if you have everything that coordinates in color.
-Imagine a men’s suit: The actual suit (the largest amount of color), the shirt (the medium amount of color) and the tie (the small amount of unexpected color).
-Once you decide on your Primary, Secondary and Tertiary color suit, use those colors every where (in the amounts you’ve chosen).
+Imagine a men’s suit: The actual suit (the largest amount of color), the shirt (the medium amount of color), and the tie (the small amount of unexpected color).
+Once you decide on your Primary, Secondary, and Tertiary color suit, use those colors everywhere (in the amounts you’ve chosen).
 Use your tertiary color only randomly; it adds some personality to the mix.

 - Catchy, Simple Slogan.
 We call that your brand positioning.
 It’s a short (5 words or so) message that communicates (or can be assigned to) your key benefit.
-It needs to be memorable and evoke an emotional cord with your audience.
+It needs to be memorable and evoke an emotional chord with your audience.

-There are also two audiences for your Church to consider: internal (your current membership) and the external (your community, not yet committed to a local church).
+There are also two audiences for your Church to consider: internal (your current membership) and external (your community, not yet committed to a local church).

 Here’s the additional things that you may need (feel free to over-pack!):

 - Website: Simple, interactive, engaging, professional.
 With content that reflects your benefits in some way; or leave it out if it’s off point!
 Remember that the average person spends 10 seconds or less on a page and will rarely ever click more than 3 times in your site.

 - Worship Guides: A lot of churches are getting creative with these.
 Keep them simple and point people to your website for the details.